What is Think Local Act Personal?

 The TLAP work programme is managed through a national Programme Board, co-chaired by the President of ADASS and Chair of the Care Provider Alliance, alongside representatives drawn from the wider partnership.
 The programme is agreed by the full partnership.

-Sally Percival, Chair of the National Co-production Advisory Group (NCAG)
+Sally Percival, National Co-production Advisory Group

-Martin Yates, Chief Executive, Northern Independent Living Ltd and member of the National Co-production Advisory Group
+Martin Yates, National Co-production Advisory Group

-Programme Board Co-chairs
+Programme Board Chair

-- Kathy Roberts
+- Association of Mental Health Providers, Kathy Roberts

 Programme Board Members